Self-hosting · Memory-safe · Zero runtime deps

 Web Framework

-Includes Cannoli, a built-in web framework with routing, file uploads, chunked responses, and SSL/TLS support.
+Ships with Cannoli — routing, file uploads, chunked responses, and SSL/TLS, built in.

 🔗